netlify/plugins/README.md

 ## Contributing

+The Netlify plugins directory is filled with plugins created by Netlify staff and members of the community like you.
+You can contribute to the directory in the following ways:

-If you've written a plugin you'd like to add to the Netlify plugins directory, visit the [contributor guide](./docs/CONTRIBUTING.md) for detailed instructions.
+- [Add a plugin](./docs/CONTRIBUTING.md#add-a-plugin) you've written to the plugins directory.
+- [Update a plugin](./docs/CONTRIBUTING.md#update-a-plugin) you maintain that's already in the directory.
+- [Request directory deactivation](./docs/CONTRIBUTING.md#request-deactivation) for a plugin which is not being maintained.

+Visit the repository [contributor guide](./docs/CONTRIBUTING.md) for details.

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Code of Conduct](./docs/CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by a [code of conduct](./docs/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to conduct@github.com.
+Please report unacceptable behavior to conduct@netlify.com.